MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

     information, see *Specifying posting report options* .

 2. Mark to display the posting number for the fiscal year or for the fiscal period.
-This Display Posting Number Per option is available only if you’ve marked Enable Posting Numbers in General Ledger.
+This Display Posting Number Per option is available only if you've marked Enable Posting Numbers in General Ledger.

 3. Choose OK to return to the Company Setup window.